nonplayer/hammercrawl/hc_complete_rules.md

 If you're familiar with The OG and its many derivatives, the following should probably make sense to you.
 HAMMERCRAWL! is built with the following system assumptions:

+* **Roll High:** The system is tooled around all D20 rolls being targeted high.
+20 is good, 1 is bad.
 * **Stat Rolls:** Class is determined first, then 3D6 stats in order, with highest two determined by the class.
 * **Race as Class:** Races are implemented as entirely separate character classes.
 * **Skills:** In addition to expectations based on class abilities and career backgrounds, every character gets 4 random skills they are somehow good at as well.